 2) Go To an Outdoor Performance By Door County Shakespeare

-They are doing The Tempest and The Three Musketeers this summer, and neither of them are solo performances so you will be doing better than us – seriously, one-man Hamlet was a weird experience and hard to follow.
+They are doing The Old Man and The Old Moon and As You Like It this summer, and neither of them are solo performances so you will be doing better than us – seriously, one-man Hamlet was a weird experience and hard to follow.

 3) Hike in Peninsula State Park